 Placement of wires for proximal tibial fixation must be carefully planned.
-The fracture planes must be determined.
-Wires must support rather than prevent reduction.
-Provisional reduction and temporary K-wires might be required.

-In addition to proximal ring and tensioned wires, the distal pins and frame, and its connection to the ring, must be planned for maximal stability.
+Note: In addition to proximal ring and tensioned wires, the distal pins and frame, and its connection to the ring, must be planned for maximal stability.

 Safe wire placement in the proximal tibia